jfbus/impressionist/README.md

 Status: dev, things might be broken or will be broken

+*impressionist is being refactored to add an optional support of ImageMagick - see the imagick branch*

 Building the server :
 ```
 go build -o impressionist server/server.go